 This page is currently undergoing updates to reflect the changes established in Senate Bill 1 (2017).
 Senate Bill 1, (effective immediately due to an emergency clause) brings significant change to Kentucky’s Professional Growth and Effectiveness System.
 It requires districts to implement a personnel evaluation system aligned to a statewide framework that promotes continuous professional growth and development of skills needed to be a highly effective teacher or administrator.
 If you have questions related to the the Kentucky Framework for Teaching, please contact Todd Davis at (502) 564-1479.

-The Kentucky Framework for Teaching is a research-based set of components of instruction, aligned to the INTASC standards, and grounded in a constructivist view of learning and teaching.
+The Kentucky Framework for Teaching (KyFfT) (704 KAR 3:370 Section 7 (1)) is a foundational document for Kentucky educators as it provides teachers and evaluators concrete descriptions of ineffective, developing, accomplished, and exemplary practice.
+The research-based components of instruction were adapted from Charlotte Danielson’s Framework for Teaching (2012), are aligned to the INTASC standards, and are grounded in a constructivist view of learning and teaching.

-The complex activity of teaching is divided into multiple standards clustered into four domains of teaching responsibility:
+divides the complex activity of teaching into multiple standards clustered into four domains of teaching responsibility: